Strayfade/Neuron/README.md

 ![](https://img.shields.io/github/license/Strayfade/Neuron?style=flat-square)

 # Usage:
  - Download latest release and extract it to any folder.
+Make sure you download the right one for your architecture!
  - Create a shortcut to `Neuron.exe` and place it anywhere.
  - Have Fun!